MarianoChaves/pygent/README.md

 # Pygent

 Pygent is a coding assistant that executes each request inside an isolated Docker container whenever possible.
 If Docker is unavailable (for instance on some Windows setups) the commands are executed locally instead.
-Full documentation is available in the `docs/` directory and at the project site.
+Full documentation is available in the `docs/` directory and at [marianochaves.github.io/pygent](https://marianochaves.github.io/pygent/).

 ## Features